 top of page

-<<2024 is a bumper year to use our democratic power to shape the future.
-Our four webpages cover issues, key dates and our options for who to vote for.
+<<After two elections in May, campaigning is underway for our third - the General Election.
+2024 is a bumper year to use our democratic power to shape the future.
+Our webpages cover General Election issues, key dates and our options for who to vote for.
+And the Mayoral and Local Election pages chart how we are following up, to ensure promises are turned into climate action.
 They're updated all the time - keep us in touch (contact@climateactionnewcastle.co) with new developments, queries and info. >>

-• Local Election Day: Thursday 2 May 2024 - details here
+• Local Election follow-up: details here

-• Mayoral Election Day: Thursday 2 May 2024 - details here
+• Mayoral Election follow-up: details here

 WHY OUR UK GENERAL ELECTION MATTERS!